CBD and Pets - A Basic Course

 The ECS sends signals through the body with the help of endogenous cannabinoids and can thus influence well-being.
 If this system gets out of balance, the cannabinoids of the cannabis plant can be used to restore balance.

 CBD is one of these cannabinoids, but unlike its famous cousin THC, it does not induce intoxication.
 The popularity of CBD products has increased enormously in recent years, thanks in part to legal liberalization.
-At the latest when visiting a website for pet supplies, one realizes that straight oils have also arrived in the animal market.
+At the latest when visiting a website for pet supplies, one realizes that at least CBD oils have arrived in the animal market.
 CBD oils are a popular addition to common treatment methods, but one should be aware that CBD is not a drug.

-On the current state of research: CBD and veterinary medicine
+On the Current State of Research: CBD and Pets

 Science has neglected cannabis for years and previous statements on the effects and various uses of CBD are largely based on empirical medicine.
 At this point, there is only one study on CBD in veterinary medicine.
 In 2018, researchers at Cornell University in New York investigated the efficacy of CBD on arthritis in dogs.
 Although the results are promising, more studies need to be conducted to make any firm conclusions about CBD.
 CBD is certainly not the hyped all-purpose drug (yet), but, as a herbal supplement, it is already worth considering.